Family Closing On New Home

 How Much Are Mortgage Closing Costs?

-Closing costs can range anywhere from 3 – 6% of the price of the home.
+Closing costs can range anywhere from 3% – 6% of the price of the home.
 Odds are you won’t be blindsided by the closing costs because your lender is required to give you an estimate ahead of time, and you’ll know the actual costs at least 3 business days before closing on your mortgage.
-Let’s take a look at what some closing costs can include:
+Some common closing costs include:

 This list is just a starting point.
 Depending on your situation, there could be additional fees associated with your closing costs.